Businesses are at the heart of the UK

-The Extended Diploma is taken as a 15-unit course, equivalent to three A levels.
+The Business Level 3 Extended Certificate is taken as a 5-unit course, equivalent to one A level.
 This course allows progression to University and is well regarded by employers.

 You will investigate the purpose, type and size of local and international business, giving you an understanding of how businesses grow and develop.
 You will then explore how businesses use, manage and balance their financial resources to pay employees and make their product.
 You will be introduced to the world of marketing, conducting your own market research and developing a marketing plan.
 Finally, you will learn how to motivate your employees to work hard and stay in your business; looking at the techniques used by businesses to plan how many employees, what skills and what roles they need.

 You will develop work-based skills such as teamwork, idea development, in order to create a business project.
 You will look at how to cost a project and methods to increase profitability.
 The course will also encompass how to manage and communicate with customers Road.
 You will also be learning about how the economy impacts on both domestic and international business as well as how governments intervene in the economy.

 including GCSE English and GCSE Maths.